small-tech/jsdb/README.md

 If you try to add an instance of an unsupported data type to a JSDB table, you will get a `TypeError`.

-The following data types are currently unsupported but may be supported in the future:
+The following data types are currently unsupported but might be supported in the future:

   - `Map` (and `WeakMap`)
   - `Set` (and `WeakSet`)